OAGi/Score/docs/user_guide/index.rst

 Code list management has its own page.
 In Score, code lists created by Score developers are considered a kind of CC because they can be included in the release of standard Core Component.
-Therefore, the Code List Management functionality can be accessed under the “Core Component” menu.
+Therefore, the Code List Management functionality can be accessed under the "Core Component" menu.

 Find a code list
 ^^^^^^^^^^^^^^^^

-To find a code list needed to work on, select “View/Edit Code List” under the “Core Component” menu on the top of Score pages.
-The “Code List” page is open that contains a table listing all code lists in a particular branch.
+To find a code list needed to work on, select "View/Edit Code List" under the "Core Component" menu on the top of Score pages.
+The "Code List" page is open that contains a table listing all code lists in a particular branch.
 To manage developer code lists, ensure that *Working* is selected in the *Branch* filter.
 Use search filters on the top of the table to find the desired code list.
 All filters on the Code List have